A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Numerical Results

 \subsection{Bilinear Building Control}

-In this part, the proposed algorithm is compared with an efficient optimal control solver \textsc{acados}~\cite{Verschueren2021}.
-The code generation in \textsc{acados} is based on the SQP method with exact Hessian and full condensing.
-Both the proposed method and the \textsc{acados} code uses the mirror method to regularize the indefinite QP problem~\cite{verschueren2017sparsity}.
-To ensure a fair comparison, both solvers use the same initialization in the first iteration and are warm started with the solution from the last iteration.
-The computational time is the sum of the CPU time returned by the solver.
-And the results in this section are generated by a laptop with Intel i7-11800H and 32 GB memory.
+In this part, the proposed algorithm is compared with an efficient optimal control solver \texttt{acados}~\cite{Verschueren2021} and the ALADIN algorithm, which is implemented by \texttt{ALADIN}-$\alpha$ toolbox~\cite{engelmann2022aladin}.
+The code generation in \texttt{acados} is based on the SQP method with exact Hessians and without/with condensing.
+All the algorithms use the mirror method to regularize the indefinite QP problem~\cite{verschueren2017sparsity}.
+It is worth mentioning that \texttt{acados} is highly optimized for MPC, whose linear algebra subroutine \texttt{BLASFEO}~\cite{frison2018blasfeo} and QP solver~\cite{frison2020hpipm} exploit the structure in MPC.
+On top of that, a sophisticated, active set detection scheme by exact penalty function is implemented in \texttt{acados}~\cite[Chapter 2.3]{Verschueren2021}.
+Hence, this comparison can demonstrate the performance of the proposed algorithm.

-This comparison studies the building control problem, whose model refers to a room model reported in~\cite{liang2014modeling}.
-The parameters of the model are: